 GS: You’ve also been finishing a novel that you started as a young man in 1948, when you were 18 years old.
 In the scope of this novel, and as a writer, what differences and similarities can you notice between your developing self of the past and your current experienced, nonagenarian self?

 JM: The story there, nearly complete, proves to be something like one strand of my Greek novel: given the job you find yourself in, the work that you’ve more or less chosen, been hired, assigned, brought in, determined (finessed?), to do, what nonetheless is your real work?
 The years, so many almost too many, have converged upon me to force a new relation of Time for this almost finished narrative.
 Pascal: the last thing you decide is what to put first.
 He meant not only in a piece of writing.

-GS: This is a guest question from Zachary Tanner: Do you still only write with stolen pens and sheets of paper?
+GS: Do you still only write with stolen pens and sheets of paper?

-GS: This is a guest question from Ben Shore: Cannonball depicts a healthy and ostensibly normalized romantic relationship between a brother and sister.
+GS: Cannonball depicts a healthy and ostensibly normalized romantic relationship between a brother and sister.
 Were you seeking an erasure of this taboo or simply exploring this often unexplored side of human sexuality?

 GS: In a Washington Post review of your novel Women and Men, you were described by Tom LeClair as our “first planetary realist.”
 Do you embrace this label?
 What does it mean to you in relation to your work?
 If you reject or shy away from the label, how would you characterize the essence of your oeuvre?